erxes/erxes/docs/docs/user/segments.md

 11. The numbers of results.

 <aside class="notice">
-  *Created Segments will be used in Customer, Company and Engage features.
   You need to make sure that insert the correct format on related with DATE values.
 It has to "YYYY-MM-DD".
 </aside>